How long have you been a member of the Japan Society of Boston?

 Do you have a favorite event or program that you have participated in with JSB?

-What about JSB makes it unique from other groups within the Boston area?
+What about JSB makes it special from other groups within the Boston area?

 What would you say to somebody who is considering joining JSB?